 This family-owned restaurant offers traditional Korean fare as well as special Korean-Hoosier fusion dishes like Kimchi Bacon Fried Rice and the Hoosier Rice Bowl, which includes scrambled eggs and spam and is topped with a mayonnaise-based drizzle.

-Hoosier Seoulmate is located at 1614 W. 3rd St. and is currently offering curbside carryout and dine-in seating.
+Hoosier Seoulmate is located at 1614 W. 3rd St.

 The national chain has several other locations in Indiana, including those in Indianapolis, New Albany, Fort Wayne, South Bend, and Zionsville.